OpenDSA/OpenDSA/RST/en/PL/SLang1withLetExpressions.rst

 Let Blocks As Syntactic Sugar
 -----------------------------

-This randomized problem focuses on *let expressions* as *syntactic sugar*.
+The following randomized problem focuses on *let expressions* as *syntactic sugar*.
 Solve it correctly three times in a row to get credit for it.